lujillekim/Lujille-Kim-Estrada-EDM-New-Copy/Finals Task 1/README.md

-# Finals Task 1: Transform ER into Relational Tables
+# Finals Task 1: Multi Level Company Database
 - Please refer to the screenshot below for the query statements together with the tables.

 ![Sample Output](images/task1.png)